-Dr. Feusner is a senior scientist in the Brain Health Imaging Centre at the Centre for Addiction and Mental Health (CAMH), a professor of psychiatry at the University of Toronto (UofT), Division of Neurosciences and Clinical Translation, a foreign adjunct professor at the Karolinska Institute and a visiting researcher at University of California, Los Angelas (UCLA).
-He is a member of the UofT Institute of Medical Science and the Collaborative Program in Neuroscience.
+Dr. Feusner is a senior scientist at the Brain Health Imaging Centre at the Centre for Addiction and Mental Health (CAMH), where he is the director of the Brain, Body, and Perception Research Program.
+He is also a professor of psychiatry at the University of Toronto (UofT), Division of Neurosciences and Clinical Translation and a member of the UofT Institute of Medical Science and the Collaborative Program in Neuroscience.

-Dr. Feusner obtained a BSc in Biochemistry and Cell Biology from UC San Diego, followed by an MD and completion of psychiatry residency at UCLA.
-He then completed a psychopharmacology fellowship followed by a National Institute of Mental Health T32 psychobiology research fellowship where he received training in neuroimaging.
+Dr. Feusner obtained a B.Sc. in Biochemistry and Cell Biology from the University of California, San Diego, followed by an M.D. and completion of a psychiatry residency at the University of California, Los Angeles.
+He then completed a psychopharmacology fellowship and an NIMH T32 neuroimaging research fellowship.

 Areas of Research